 Most of the wines on offer fall somewhere between $15 and $20 per bottle.
 So, you’re not looking at particularly rare or vintage bottles of wine.
 Some of the products could even be found in local stores and would typically be cheaper there.

 Another interesting aspect is Rewined, which is the company’s wine subscription club.
-This must to contain at least four bottles and can include current top sellers, as well as curated selections of wine.
+This must contain at least four bottles and can include current top sellers, as well as curated selections of wine.
 Customers have some choice over which types of wine they receive, although the actual bottles are determined by the company.

 The subscription then delivers bottles to customers every other month.
 It’s not a bad way to go and alcohol subscription clubs can be very fun.
 Wine notes are also provided for each product, allowing customers to learn more as they go.

 The price and selection of wine suggest that this company is best suited to casual wine drinkers and people who are just starting to experiment.
 In fact, the company also uses a system called Sommology that teaches people about wine and food pairing, along with the science behind it.

 There is one other key aspect.
 Traveling Vineyard focuses exclusively on shipping wine to customers.
-This means that you need to be in a state that allows wine to be shipped from retail stores.
-Some states just allow wine to be shipped from the winery that creates it, not from third-party companies like Traveling Vineyard, while others don’t let wine be shipped at all.
+This means that you need to be in a state that allows the wine to be shipped from retail stores.
+Some states just allow the wine to be shipped from the winery that creates it, not from third-party companies like Traveling Vineyard, while others don’t let wine be shipped at all.

 This is something that you need to figure out early on.
 Traveling Vineyard itself offers surprisingly little information on the topic.